irenebernardi/GSoC-2023/documenting_issues/A1 'batch.py' description.md

 `initCfg = {}`

-- dizionario degli initial configuration parameters, che stiamo per specificare:
+- we now defiine these initial configuration parameters:

 **# sim and recording params**